 Hair loss is a common medical condition especially on the head (baldness) in men.
 Hair loss generally occurs as hair thinning and progresses to complete hair loss on major areas of the body such as legs, arms, back, and scalp.
 Although most people assume only men lose their hair, front scalp hair loss affects 58% of women and 75% of men.
-The common term for frontal baldness is "receding hairline" and typically advances to the mid to rear of the head in male pattern baldness.
+The common term for frontal baldness is "receding hairline" and typically advances to the mid to back of the head in male pattern baldness.

 Although the hair loss is usually obvious, the underlying cause may take time to determine.
-Doctors will ask about social history to determine any life changes or new diets that can be contributing to the hair loss.
+Doctors will ask about social history to determine any life changes or new diets that can be contributing to hair loss.
 Often the reason for hair loss is simply older age.

 American Hair Loss Association